For the quickest response to computer support issues email firstname.lastname@example.org

 for hardware and software support.
 Our first-tier technical support schedule is Monday-Friday, 8:00AM to 5:00PM

 .
-Currently the Help Desk is monitored by a single member of the PACS team at any given time.
+Currently the Help Desk is monitored by all members of the PACS team.
 While we try to get to all support issues within 48 hours, there are times when this is not possible.
 Due to projects, vacations or more pressing issues some help requests can take up to a week or longer to resolve.
-Currently PACS resolves 50% of our tickets within the first 48 hours.
+Currently PACS resolves 55% of our tickets within the first 48 hours.

 When opening a help ticket, remember to provide as much of the following as possible:

 Your Location (Office Number / Lab)

 Description of the Problem

 For others means of support you can try the following

 - PACS WIKI - For Astro and Physics self help.